 - Personal flashlight

 - Portable charger (you probably won’t use a phone much on the trip, but if you’re taking a lot of photos, bring a battery backup.
 This will come in handy on other trips, too).
+A solar one is a great idea!

 - A book to read (Need some suggestions?)